Jareechang/webpack-5-mod-federation-poc/README.md

 Separate delivery pipeline which allows for independent releases in the holistic web application.

 Even though the teams and projects are separate, the code base is shared via monorepo (lerna).

+## AB testing

+Included Lambda@Edge functions to randomly weight the page being served from two s3 buckets (original and experiment).

+- View Request - Randomly adds cookie `source=` to `Origin-Response`
+- Origin Response - Handles the fetching data from the origin (s3 bucket), the lambda determines which page to be served based the cookie value

 #### Overview of architecture